Saša Dončić

 He last served as head coach of Ilirija in the Slovenian League.
-He is the father of Luka Dončić.
+He is the father of NBA player Luka Dončić.

-As a player, Dončić played in several clubs in Slovenia, and also in Serbia and France.
+As a player, Dončić started his professional career in Ilirija, Ljubljana in the 1992–1993 season and played in several clubs in Slovenia throughout his career that included international club appearances in Serbia and France.
 He mainly played at the shooting guard and small forward positions, but could also play at power forward if needed.

 Professional career

-During his pro club career, Dončić won 2 Slovenian Premier A League championships (2007, 2008), and 3 Slovenian Cups, (2004, 2007, 2008).
+During his pro club career, Dončić won 2 Slovenian Premier A League championships (2007, 2008), and three Slovenian Cups, (2004, 2007, 2008).
 He also won the Slovenian Supercup, in 2007.
-He played in the European-wide top-tier level league, the EuroLeague, during the 2007–08 season.
+He played in the European-wide top-tier-level league, the EuroLeague, during the 2007–08 season.

 National team career

 Dončić was a member of the Yugoslavia national cadet team at the 1991 FIBA Europe Under-16 Championship in Greece.
 Over four tournament games, he averaged 2.0 points per game.

 In 2004, he played in two games for the senior Slovenian national basketball team at the FIBA EuroBasket 2005 qualification.